SPRINT: Scalable and Predictive Intent Refinement for LLM-Enhanced Session-based Recommendation: Acknowledgments

 A straightforward way to acquire intents is to simply instruct LLMs to infer them for each session \cite{lian2025egrec, LLM4SBR, PO4ISR}.
-However, this approach has several limitations.
-First, it lacks control over the generation; there is always a risk of hallucination, and LLMs often use different terms to refer to the same concept (e.g., eco-friendly vs. environmentally friendly skincare), making it difficult to handle the outputs consistently.
-Further, even when a generated intent appears reasonable, it often remains overly broad (e.g., general summer necessities), providing limited insight into user behavior.
+However, due to session context scarcity \textbf{(C1)}, this approach has several limitations.
+First, it lacks control over the generation; there is always a risk of hallucination, and LLMs often use different terms to refer to the same concept (e.g., “eco-friendly” vs “environmentally friendly” skincare), making it difficult to handle the outputs consistently.
+Second, even when a generated intent appears reasonable, it often remains overly broad (e.g., “summer necessities”), providing limited insight into user behavior.